-DAWN: What's it like being an artist in Gaza?
-What are the challenges you deal with on a regular basis?
+What's it like being an artist in Gaza?
+What are the challenges you deal with regularly?

 It's not easy becoming an artist no matter where you are, but it is more complicated and difficult in Gaza.
-An artist needs freedom, which is the lung from which he breathes, and which is the main engine for his ideas.
-For this reason, living as an artist in Gaza is very difficult in the absence of an environment that supports art, and freedom for that matter.
+An artist needs freedom, which is the lung from which he breathes and which is the main engine for his ideas.
+For this reason, living as an artist in Gaza is very difficult without an environment that supports art, and freedom.

 Gaza does not have the elements of artistic life.
 There is no theater, no cinema, no galleries, no museums, no art institutions, and no support from the government for art.

-Every time I produce an artwork, I feel special and this feeling makes me prouder to be an artist in Gaza.
+Every time I produce an artwork, I feel special, making me proud to be an artist in Gaza.

-Among other challenges, finding the basic art materials that an artist needs to produce his artistic work is difficult.
+Finding the basic art materials an artist needs to produce his artistic work is difficult, among other challenges.
 Despite the lack of tools, these circumstances made me find creative solutions.
-As necessity is the mother of invention, I created my tools by using household food spices and produced a whole exhibition under the title, Soul and Smells.
+As necessity is the mother of invention, I created my tools using household food spices and produced a whole exhibition under Soul and Smells.
 This exhibition was a great success because the artworks were scented.
-The smells added another dimension to the work which made it more distinguished.
+The smells added another dimension to the work, which made it more distinguished.

-Also, I had another experience in using dead animal bones in my own sculptures.
-These works were really surprising to the public in Palestine.
-They were admired by many people.
+Also, I had another experience in using dead animal bones in my sculptures.
+These works were astonishing to the public in Palestine.
+Many people admired them.
 One of these works was acquired by the Museum of the Arab World Institute in Paris in 2009.

-Whenever I am practicing my profession, I feel as if I am in an art laboratory, creating my artistic tools to satisfy my desire in order to continue producing art despite any circumstances.
+Whenever I am practicing my profession, I feel as if I am in an art laboratory, creating my artistic tools to satisfy my desire to continue producing art despite any circumstances.

 That's why I say I'm one lucky artist.

-DAWN: In many of your works we see a sense of "critical sarcasm."
-How did you explore this visual language and what you think it communicates with your audiences?
+In many of your works, we see a sense of "critical sarcasm."
+How did you explore this visual language, and what do you think it communicates with your audiences?

-The public awaits works of art when they know that the artist is from Gaza.
+The public awaits works of art when they know the artist is from Gaza.
 Every time I travel to participate in exhibitions or art workshops in Europe, the audience is surprised when they find mature artworks of the same level as the works they are accustomed to seeing in the galleries in their country.
 This made me more insistent on developing my own artistic tools.
-This is why I'm always looking for tools and new ways to express my ideas and works so that I can communicate my ideas to the world.
+This is why I'm always looking for tools and new ways to express my ideas and work to communicate my ideas to the world.
 "Sarcasm of reality" means recognizing this reality.
 I always try to emphasize that reality is bitter, but talking about it should be logical and not exaggerated.